ussian/Vim-Config/Arch-Base-Install-+-Grub-(BIOS).md

 # Second thing to do is load the correct keymap (The standard is US)

-replace DK with yours country's letter (eg. dk for denmark, uk for united kingdom, us for united states, es for spain) loadkeys <country letters goes here>
+replace DK with yours country´s letter (eg. dk for denmark, uk for united kingdom, us for united states, es for spain) loadkeys "<country letters goes here>"
 This command is only temporary, that means after restart it will be back at US

 To list all avaible keymaps do the following